the-one-daniel-wilder/twitter_analytics/README.md

-# Tweet Analysis
+# Twitter Analytics

-Tweet Analysis is a program to provide statistics information on tweets.
+Twitter Analytics calculates statistics about tweet times and frequencies.

-The program is designed to aid in prediction of when new tweets will be released and to analyze previous patterns.
+Twitter Analytics is designed to aid in prediction of when new tweets will be released and to analyze previous patterns.
-Tweet Analysis grabs tweet meta-data from the Twitter API and stores it in a Yaml file.
-It can then analyze tweet frequency using functions for statistics and averages.
+First select the account you want to track.
+Connect to the Twitter API.
+TA will grab tweet meta-data from the API and store it in a local Yaml file.
+You can then analyze tweet frequency using functions for statistics and averages.

 -----------------------------------------------------------------------------------------------